 It makes sense to consider lab-created diamonds seeing that the internet is on fire with articles on synthetic diamonds.
 After all, it does seem like more and more people are trying to convince you that artificial and natural diamonds are the same.

 Consequently, we receive several emails per week from people asking whether lab-grown diamonds are real.
-Admittedly, this is an idea that is amusing since lab-grown diamonds are synthetic.
+Needless to say that whether or not something is real is mostly perception.

 Man-made Diamonds Fact vs. Fiction: